Iguanacolossus/Capstone3-TBA/README.md

 original filter by dilating it with zeros but is significantly **more efficient.** This is similar to pooling or striding convolutions, but here the output has the same size as the input.
 As a special case, dilated convolution with dilation 1 yields the standard convolution.
 By using dilation the model gets a better global picture of each sample to capture more contextual information by looking at different segments of the time series.
 There is also the benefit of faster run time.
-Below is a wisualizatin of 1D dilation:<br>
+Below is a visualizatin of 1D dilation:<br>
 ![td](images/wavenet.png)

 Original WaveNet was made to predict a series but I am creating an output layer of one neuron and a sigmoid activation function to squeeze the output information into a binary prediction.
 Original WaveNet was very very deep with patters of doubling dilation.
-I am starting small with one pattered of doubling dilation.
+I am starting small with one sequence of doubling dilation.
 The architecture summary and learning plot are below. <br>

 ![simplewave_sum](images/simpleWave_summary.png)
 <br>